Curious4Tech/Azure_Policy_Guide/README.md

-This guide incorporating the provided code snippets for setting up Azure Policies for allowed locations and allowed resource types using Azure CLI.

-# Azure Policy Setup for Allowed Locations and Resource Types

 This README provides a comprehensive guide on how to set up two distinct Azure Policies using Azure CLI: one for allowing resource creation in specific regions and another for restricting resource type creation.
 These policies are essential for maintaining compliance and governance in your Azure environment.

 ## Table of Contents